 Want a great way to save money while shopping?
 Buy expensive shoes.
 Sound crazy?
 It makes more sense than you think.

 I have a pair of sandals with faux suede insoles that had darkened with perspiration and dirt.
 It was unsightly and annoying until I tried washing them.
-I used a toothbrush and an enzyme household cleaner, although I'm sure soap would work as well.

 Nothing beats a yard sale or consignment shops, but always look for the clearance rack at any store.
 I've found some great shoes at Bob's stores, Sears, JC Penney, Lord and Taylor, Payless, etc.